WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 Challenges persist: inconsistent data, resistance, and a "data void" (House of Commons Justice Committee, 2023).
 Yet, transparency is evolving from peripheral to central philosophy, **with this article proposing it as the unifying force directly responding to the symptoms of crises** — though not yet fully harnessed in current policy frameworks.
 Even within the current system, those who already request and fund transcripts could — with minimal procedural change — become the system’s most powerful transparency engine (see Section 6 → 7).

-### 4.0 Theoretical Grounding: Learning, Reflection,, and System Intelligence
+### 4.0 Theoretical Grounding: Learning, Reflection, and System Intelligence

 Several strands of organisational-learning theory illuminate why **transcripts** are not merely administrative outputs but the **essential infrastructure of system intelligence** in family justice.
 Without a verified record of what occurred in court, the system cannot learn from its failures, interrogate its biases, or implement evidence-based reform.
 Five complementary frameworks explain this mechanism.